 \textbf{Related Literature}

-\cite{Kandori_1992_RES} and \cite{Kim_2019_IJGT} are the most closely related studies to the current work.
-Both examine the comparison of monitoring structures in terms of the PPE payoff set for a fixed discount factor. \cite{Kandori_1992_RES} investigates repeated games with imperfect public monitoring and shows that the PPE payoff set for any fixed discount factor expands as the monitoring structure improves in the sense of Blackwell, leveraging the recursive characterization of \cite{APS_1990_ECMA}.\footnote{The original result of \cite{Kandori_1992_RES} assumes continuous signals and uses pure-strategy sequential equilibrium as the solution concept.
-It is well known that for any pure-strategy sequential equilibrium, there is a payoff-equivalent pure-strategy PPE in such an environment.
-On the other hand, we assume finite signals and consider mixed-strategy PPE as well.} In stochastic games, \cite{Kim_2019_IJGT} provides a sufficient condition for the expansion of the PPE payoff set for a fixed discount factor, which extends Kandori's condition to stochastic games.
-This sufficient condition is based on the notion of \emph{ex-post garbling}, which is stronger than joint garbling and requires that the public signal is more informative for any given state transition pair $(s,t)$. \cite{Kim_2019_IJGT} also shows, through a counterexample, that a more informative monitoring structure in the standard (joint) garbling order does \emph{not} guarantee the expansion of the equilibrium payoff set for a \emph{fixed} discount factor.
-Our main result, however, implies that a better monitoring structure in the joint garbling order \emph{does} expand the \emph{limit} equilibrium payoff set, as joint garbling is a special case of weighted garbling.
+\cite{Kandori_1992_RES} and \cite{Kim_2019_IJGT} are the most closely related to our work.
+Both examine how monitoring structures affect the PPE payoff set under a fixed discount factor. \cite{Kandori_1992_RES} analyzes repeated games with imperfect public monitoring and shows that the PPE payoff set expands as the monitoring structure becomes more informative in the sense of Blackwell, leveraging the recursive characterization developed by \cite{APS_1990_ECMA}.\footnote{The original result of \cite{Kandori_1992_RES} assumes continuous signals and uses pure-strategy sequential equilibrium as the solution concept.
+It is well known that, in such an environment, any pure-strategy sequential equilibrium has a payoff-equivalent pure-strategy PPE.
+In contrast, we assume finite signals and allow for mixed-strategy PPE.} In the context of stochastic games, \cite{Kim_2019_IJGT} provides an extension of Kandori's condition that guarantees the expansion of the PPE payoff set for a fixed discount factor.
+This condition relies on the notion of \emph{ex-post garbling}, which is stronger than joint garbling and requires that the public signal be more informative for every state transition pair $(s,t)$.
+Importantly, \cite{Kim_2019_IJGT} also presents a counterexample showing that a more informative monitoring structure under the standard (joint) garbling order does \emph{not} guarantee expansion of the equilibrium payoff set for a \emph{fixed} discount factor.
+In contrast, our main result shows that a more informative monitoring structure under joint garbling \emph{does} expand the \emph{limit} equilibrium payoff set, since joint garbling is a special case of weighted garbling.